cube-drone/rt0/players-guide/src/player/skill_checks.md

 * If a card is a Critical Success, it can't be a Critical Failure.
 * A Tower is always a Critical Failure.
+* The Devil is always a Critical Failure.
-* Each Skill has an associated Major Arcana that always triggers a Critical Failure
+* Death is always a Critical Failure.
 * If the Wheel of Fortune is drawn, the player flips a coin: A Tails triggers a Critical Failure.

 On a Trivial check, a Critical Failure is just a failure: nothing special happens, but